Connect with us

 #3 Vintage and Classic Cars

-These vehicles can be easily identified by its conspicuous red and yellow background licence plate with white letterings.
+These vehicles can be easily identified by their conspicuous red and yellow background licence plate with white lettering.

 There are three Vintage Vehicle Schemes, with differing usage restrictions.